In Syria, U.S. Military Says Fight Will Continue Against ISIS

 "They told us they were prepared to die for us," said the officer, who spoke on condition of anonymity for operational security reasons.

-The sudden withdrawal of American forces near the Turkish border, which came after a phone call between President Trump and Turkish President Recep Tayyip Erdogan, cleared the way for Turkey's offensive.
+The sudden withdrawal of American forces near the Turkish border, which came after a phone call between Trump and Turkish President Recep Tayyip Erdogan, cleared the way for Turkey's offensive.
 Under an agreement with Russia, a main ally of the Syrian regime, Kurdish forces withdrew from a roughly 20-mile-deep zone along the border.

 While Bradleys and Apache attack helicopters continue to arrive in oil regions of northeastern Syria, U.S. special forces and others are still departing from border areas, including near Kobani, where the SDF fears a Turkish incursion outside the zone agreed with Russia.